Cherreads

 Up close the details sharpened in all the worst ways, smears on the glass near the entrance, blood, or something near enough to it, across the tiled threshold.

-A child's drink bottle lying near the side wall, one shoe under the nearest bowser, the shapes he had seen before were clearer now too.
+A child's drink bottle lying near the side wall, one shoe under the nearest bowser, the shapes and shadows he had seen before were clearer now too.

 Four of them at least, maybe five if the one slumped near the bin enclosure was still capable of moving, two stood near the entrance, one had wandered between the cars.